 If you feel you need anything more from us, or if you want to make a change to the support you are getting, please contact us in the normal way.
 If you have an allocated worker, contact them.
 If you don’t have a worker, contact our Customer Service Centre on 01926 410410.

-During out-of-office hours, an emergency duty social worker is available from the time at which the offices close (5.30pm Monday to Thursday, and 5pm on Friday) until 8.30am on the next normal working day.
+During out-of-office hours, an emergency duty social worker is available from the time at which the offices close (5.00pm Monday to Friday) until 8.30am on the next normal working day.
 Call 01926 886922.